Please note our new email address is

 8. Future Aims

-9. Forever Bury Representative on Club Board
+9. Forever Bury Representative at the Club

 No one other than the Chair can be a proxy to more than three members.
 A proxy need not be a member of the Society